Mehdi-Rh/AI-Research-Explorer/README.md

 ## Time Breakdown

-- Setup & Planning: X hours
+- Setup & Planning: 2 hours
-- UI Development: X hours
+- UI Development: 6 hours
-- API Integration: X hours
+- API Integration: 2 hours
-- Testing & Polish: X hours
+- Testing & Polish: 4 hours
-- **Total**: X hours
+- **Total**: 14 hours

 ## Challenges & Solutions

-[Describe main challenges faced and how you solved them]
+The main challenge was how to design the app, I thought about making everything on the same page, but could not find an optimal solution, so for each feature, I used the Copilot to generate a draft and then make  the necessary optimizations

 ## Future Improvements

-[What you would add/improve with more time]
+Here are the main features that can be added to the app:
+- Authentication
+- Add the backend stuff (database, API integrations, etc)
+- Set a thread history instead (right now, each combination of selected papers is stored and the user should continue on it)
+- Add a feature to allow the user to take notes, save results, etc.
+- Add copy/paste functionalities for generated responses.